HarrisonTotty/tmpl/CONFIGURATION.md

 # Configuration & Templating

 `tmpl` is supplied with a _Template Configuration File_ at runtime, either explicitly or implicitly (by providing the script with a _directory_).
-The template configuration file is a YAML document which contains
+The template configuration file is a YAML document which contains:

 * Arbitrary variables which may be referenced within template files.
 * Template file mappings (the location of source files to translate, and where to save them).